Using universal antifreeze is a really bad idea

 Since car makers vary the types of rubber and plastics by year, make, model and engine, there are simply too many variations for any antifreeze manufacturer to claim their product works in all makes, all models and is universal.

-Some car makers recommend Hybrid Organic Acid (HIAT) antifreeze formulas that combine organic acid technology along with an inorganic corrosion inhibitor.
-Honda’s HOAT, for example, uses organic acid with a low silicate inorganic corrosion inhibitors.
+Some car makers recommend Hybrid Organic Acid (HOAT) antifreeze formulas that use an organic anion as the primary corrosion inhibitor, along with an inorganic corrosion inhibitor.
+HOAT, for example, may use organic acid with a low silicate inorganic corrosion inhibitors.
 The inorganic corrosion inhibitor provides rapid passivation until the organic acid portion can take full effect.
 Yet the low silicate concentration doesn’t damage water pump seals.
+HOAT coolants also contain an azole additive as a copper corrosion inhibitor.

 How can antifreeze manufacturers claim their product is all makes, all models or universal?